 Advising Frequently Asked Questions

-What is the Computer Programming Minor; How can I add it to my degree?
+What is the Computer Programming Minor and how can I add it to my degree?

 Information about the Computer Programming Minor can be found on the CSC Undergraduate Advising website and on the NC State University website.